taylorcjohn/hpa/README.notoc.md

   It could be useful to distinguish the two separate termination reasons (and top_n) i.e. which of the numerator/denominator limit and threshold value is the reason for ending the results

+* #### poll options

+It could be useful to automatically try various options in turn e.g. first matching only ratios, then adding square roots, then cube roots etc.

 * #### Improve in-code documentation